nick42d/youtui/.github/ISSUE_TEMPLATE/feature_request.md

 ---

+**Is your feature request related to the youtui app, or one of the helper crates (e.g ytmapi_rs)?**
+Please list either youtui or the crate the feature request relates to.

 **Is your feature request related to a problem?
 Please describe.**
 A clear and concise description of what the problem is.
 Ex.
 I'm always frustrated when [...]